liamwilt/clusterfx/README.md

 # colourdi
-A stimulus designed to assess eye tracking and attention capabilities with stimuli of randomized motion and colour assignments.
+A stimulus designed to assess eye tracking and attention capabilities with randomized motion and colour assignments.
 # Install
 # Usage
 # License